The joy of smoking can go horribly wrong if the temperature isn’t consistent throughout the smoking process.

 FlameBoss only does temperature control, offering a few versions of kamado or universal smoker controllers:

-The 400 and 500 series are wifi capable, allowing management from a distance over any network.
+The Flame Boss 500 is their flagship model. it is a Wi-Fi capable temperature controller, allowing management from a distance over any network.

 - Y-cable for additional meat probes